leoxovi/leoxovi.github.io/_posts/2020-06-20-Digital-Portfolio.markdown

 git: https://www.github.com/leoxovi/leoxovi.github.io
 project-date: June 2020
 category: Portfolio
-description: During the Covid-19 Circuit Breaker period, I explored web development and UI/UX and developed an online portfolio.
+description: During the Covid-19 Circuit Breaker period in Singapore, I decided to devlop an online portfolio after exploring topics in web development and UI/UX.
+This project is a static page hosted on Github Pages, using Jekyll.

 ---